After attending several events to do with agriculture, food systems and health; what are the common themes and reflections?

 Which is right?

 This seems like an either/or situation.
-One is right, one is wrong.
+One is right, and one is wrong.
 So certain are those in each camp and such is the animosity towards the other world view it feels like tribalism.

-At the Amsterdam Global summit on regenerative food systems and agriculture, XR activists protested outside the hotel, unsuccessfully preventing people from getting into the event.
+At the Amsterdam Global Summit on regenerative food systems and agriculture, XR activists protested outside the hotel, unsuccessfully preventing people from getting into the event.
 They were protesting greenwashing by big corporations involved at the summit.
-Many participants felt it would have been better to have the activists inside the event, rather than glued to the outside of it.
+Many attendees felt it would have been better to have the activists inside the event, rather than glued to the outside of it.
 And there was the same feeling as at Groundswell; all sides generally want similar outcomes, we should be able to understand each other and make the food system a positive environmental factor rather than a negative one.
 Please can we have this debate!

 The Sustain #meatdebate attracted attendees from across the divide and bravely set out to do precisely that.
 Although the majority of speakers were from the regenerative agriculture movement, there were representatives of the opposite side of the debate too; notably Henry Mance, introduced as a journalist from the FT.
 Henry is a well-known author and campaigner for veganism.
 Realising the incendiary potential in the room, the hosts from Sustain emphasised the need for respectful discussion and listening.
-When floor discussion started to get heated, this was politely shut down.
+When the floor discussion started to get heated, speakers were politely shut down.
 Some thought that such debates should have been allowed to run slightly longer.

 As with so many issues these days, this whole topic is controversial and feels like tribal warfare.
 Surely it does not have to be this way, and as innovators at SI we would hope to be able to separate ourselves from the emotion and offer some useful approaches to breaking through the heat to offer some light.